Irregular cusps of ball quotients: Low slope cusp form trick

 Now we have

-By the above discussion, any elements in $V_{\ell}$ holomorphically extends $\ell N_0$-canonical form over the regular locus of $\overline{\F_L(\Gamma)}$.
+From the above discussion, any element in $V_{\ell}$ holomorphically extends the $\ell N_0$-canonical form over the regular locus of $\overline{\F_L(\Gamma)}$.
 On the other hand, Behrens \cite[Theorem 4]{Behrens} showed the canonical singularities of $\overline{\F_L(\Gamma)}$.
-Combining this result and Proposition \ref{can_sing_boundary}, $\ell N_0$-canonical forms holomorphically extend over the desingularization of $\overline{\F_L(\Gamma)}$, that is, we can calculate the Kodaira dimension of $\F_L(\Gamma)$ using some desingularization of $\F_L(\Gamma)$.
-By Hirzebruch's proportionality principle, we also have the dimension of $V_{\ell}$ grows like degree $\ell^{n+1}$ polynomial order as $\ell$ grows to $\infty$.
-This means $\F_L(\Gamma)$ is of general type.
+Combining this result and Proposition \ref{can_sing_boundary}, we find that $\ell N_0$-canonical forms holomorphically extend over the desingularization of $\overline{\F_L(\Gamma)}$; that is, we can calculate the Kodaira dimension of $\F_L(\Gamma)$ using some desingularization of $\F_L(\Gamma)$.
+By Hirzebruch's proportionality principle, the dimension of $V_{\ell}$ grows like $\ell^{n+1}$ and hence $\F_L(\Gamma)$ is of general type.

-Second, we assume $k$ is divided by $n+1$.
-In this case, we can take $k/(n+1)$ as $N_0$ in the above discussion.
+Second, we assume that $k$ is divisible by $n+1$.
+In this case, we can take $N_0$ in the above discussion to be $k/(n+1)$. \end{proof}